andrewsonin/andrewsonin.github.io/content/blog/00002-configurer-trait-pattern.md

 # The problem it solves

-The pattern addresses the **explosion of `Generic` parameters** in public interfaces.
+The pattern addresses the **explosion of generic parameters** in public interfaces.
 When code is private to a crate (i.e., all usage is tightly controlled), this isn’t much of an issue.
 But exposing types like this:

 ```rust
 struct SomeType<T, M, Payload: Payload, HashType, UserType>